mattvenn/earth-to-mars/docs/missions.md

 If your previous mission was a success, you will have a photo and some data in `mission.txt`.

 Double click the photo and work out the number that's closest to the centre, this is your position number.
 Look at the contents of `mission.txt`.
-To submit your samples to the group database, open the web browser and go to `http://mission.control/submit`.
+To upload your samples to the group database, open the web browser and go to `http://mission.control/upload/sample`.

-Enter your location and sample values into the fields and then press `submit`.
+Enter your location and sample values into the fields and then press `upload`.

 You can see the results of all the data on the big mission control screen, or go to `http://mission.control`.
 Where do you think the best places are to search for life?
 Why?